Xorcode/xorcode.com/source/_posts/2012-08-15-jekyll-using-cloudfront.md

 comments: true
 categories: [Code,Cloud]
 tags: [jekyll,amazon,cloudfront,ruby,jekyll-bootstrap]
+description: Deploying style, script, and media assets to a CDN with Jekyll.
 ---

 We decided to use [Amazon CloudFront](http://xorcode.net/R2fO1q) as a <abbr title="Content Delivery Network">CDN</abbr> to deliver media assets of our site.
 This seemed easy enough until we looked into how Jekyll-Bootstrap is written.
 For all intents and purposes, Jekyll-Bootstrap uses safe mode to indicate production.
 Though that would mean that none of our plugins would be used when deploying.